bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *W<sub>est</sub>* >= *W<sub>max</sub>*, CUBIC needs to start probing to
 determine the new value of *W<sub>max</sub>*.
 At this point,
-{{{α}{}}}*<sub>cubic</sub>* SHOULD be set to 1 to ensure that CUBIC can achieve the same congestion window increment as Reno TCP, which uses AIMD(1, 0.5).
+{{{α}{}}}*<sub>cubic</sub>* SHOULD be set to 1 to ensure that CUBIC can achieve the same congestion window increment as Reno, which uses AIMD(1, 0.5).

 ## Concave Region